 Psychometric Tests

-- Brush up your maths skills – If you are worried about your numeracy, there are some excellent resources to help you refresh your basic mathematical skills.
+• Brush up your numeracy skills – If you are worried about your numeracy, there are some excellent resources to help you refresh your memory on reading graphs and percentages.

-- Work quickly and accurately – Do not spend too long on any one question and keep an eye on the clock.
+• Work quickly and accurately – Do not spend too long on any one question and take assessments seriously, even if it's a fun game.

 Also known as aptitude tests, these aim to assess your logical or thinking performance; they are not tests of general knowledge.
 Tests are strictly timed and questions have definite right and wrong answers which you often have to select from a range of alternatives.
 Your score (the number of questions you get right) will be compared with a norm group (made up of similar people for fairness) who completed the test previously.
 This enables selectors to assess your scores in relation to others and to make judgements about your ability to cope with the tasks involved in the job/course.